 If Sting’s bank account is in fine condition, so is his throat.
 Though the 72-year-old rounded down the vocal lines of King of Pain, for example, he sounded like 1978 on Roxanne.
 As for the Newcastle native’s distinctive Jamaican accent while singing, it is still a thing: “I’m an ‘Englishmahn’ in New York.”

 With his weathered 1960s Fender Precision bass and a headset microphone, Sting prowled the stage looking not only hale but hearty.
-(If I had his biceps, I’d wear a t-shirt too.)
+(If I had his biceps, I’d wear a T-shirt too.)
 He was generous with his bandmates: During one guitar solo, Sting stayed so far to the right that he might have been closer to Yonge Street than centre stage.

 Going off script to reminisce about his history with the city that broke the Police in North America, he mentioned the band’s sold-out Massey Hall debut in 1980.
 “I was 27,” he sighed.
-When scattered audience members clapped to indicate they had attended a pair of sparsely attended gigs at the Horseshoe Tavern in 1978, Sting wasn’t buying it: “No you weren’t.
+When scattered audience members clapped to indicate they had been at a pair of sparsely attended gigs at the Horseshoe Tavern in 1978, Sting wasn’t buying it: “No you weren’t.
 Nobody was there.
 Liars!”

 His fans instantly recognized the modest solo hit Englishman in New York.
-In response, Sting reverted back to his former life as a school teacher.
+In response, Sting reverted back to his former life as a schoolteacher.
 “Very good, pupils,” he told them.

 In her review of the Police album Reggatta de Blanc for Rolling Stone in 1979, Debra Rae Cohen described Sting’s “spliff-and-swagger” reggae vocals as sounding “bloodless and condescending, checking off rather than embodying emotions.”
-The Yale-educated critic went on to accuse the Police for its “high-handed, crafty superciliousness,” while dismissing the band’s “elite detachment” as just another pose.
+The Yale-educated critic went on to accuse the Police of “high-handed, crafty superciliousness,” while dismissing the band’s “elite detachment” as just another pose.

 Cohen was not alone in making those types of observations.
 Forty-five years later, Sting onstage presents as a fussy artist whose emotional coolness is an endearing trait.
 He wants to say something lyrically and he wants to get his performances right, and if Sting doesn’t have the warmth and lovability of, say, Paul McCartney, his shows of appreciation for his Massey Hall audience were many.